vicombotile/create-page/README.md

 pencils.jpg
 game.jpg

-# Warnings
+## Warnings

 Please do not use the editElement() function to edit an input element, instead use the value attribute to change it's value.

 Also, use quotes to add custom text, like "Hello, World!" or "Header".

 Next, do not mismatch attributes & elements, it will cause unexpected things to occur.

-Finally, this in NOT for mobile.
+Finally, this is NOT for mobile.

+Happy hacking!